HasnainSolangi/Class1-Hello-World/README.md

-# Class1-Hello-World
+# Class001 First Program `Hello, World!`
-This TypeScript program showcases a simple Hello, World! message while also highlighting the usage of JSON functionality.
-It may include creating JSON objects, parsing JSON strings, or other JSON-related operations alongside the basic Hello, World! output.
+Demonstrates a TypeScript program that prints 'Hello, World!' to the console.
+This example not only introduces the basic 'Hello, World!' output but also illustrates the usage of JSON functionality, such as creating JSON objects or parsing JSON strings.
+After compiling the TypeScript code into JavaScript using the TypeScript compiler (tsc), running the resulting JavaScript file in the command terminal will display the output.